vytasrgl/ChatScript/wiki/ChatScript-Basic-User-Manual.md

 because it first deducts `$articlesize` from `$myvar` and then multiplies that result by 10.

 You can test variables in patterns in a variety of ways.
 Some such tests do not affect the current position pointer of the match.
-Merely putting in the variable name will ask “does it have a value”?
+Merely putting in the variable name will ask "does it have a value"?
 ```
 ?: ( what is my name $firstname ) Your name is $firstname.
 ```